Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/src/hardware/README.md

        pip install akida

-5. Verify that the board is detected:
+5. Verify that the board is detected in Python:

        python3
        >>> import akida